yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 In this task, you will use a CustomScriptExtension to execute a PowerShell script on each of the DCxx virtual machines.
 This script will first mount and format the Data Disk as the 'F' drive.
 It will then promote the VM to be a Domain Controller, synchronizing the 'contoso.com' domain from the existing ADVM domain controller that was deployed as part of the CloudShop application.

-1. Login to **LABVM** created before the hands-on lab or the machine where you have downloaded the exercise files.
+1. Login to the **LABVM** created before the hands-on lab or the machine where you have downloaded the exercise files.

 2. Browse to the Azure portal at <https://portal.azure.com/> and log in using your subscription credentials.